nrv-framework/NRV/docs/devcorner.rst

 Note that running all scripts without errors and with all prints set to 'True' (no 'False') is a necessary condition for a PR to be accepted.
 If errors occurred, the list of failed tests will be saved in the file *tests/unitary_tests/log_NRV_test.txt*.

-All code sources for the unitary tests can be found in the *tests/unitary_tests/* folder.
+All code sources for the unitary tests can be found in the ``tests/unitary_tests/`` folder.
+Additional development scripts are stored in ``tests/dev_tests/`` and deprecated scripts are kept in ``tests/deprecated_tests/``.
 Tests are organized in groups and subgroups as follows:

 .. list-table:: Tests functionalities
     :widths: 10 10 50